Truckers Savings Journalists Program

 If you apply as a Truckers Savings Journalist today, we will reply to you within 3-5 business days, and if your application is accepted, you can begin pitching article and/or free-form review ideas.

-You can submit "formed" truck stop reviews through our website any time, but if you want your Google AdSense ad and byline embedded, we need your information from the Pre-Submission form first.
+You can submit "formed" truck stop reviews through our website any time.

 By applying to become a Truckers Savings Journalist, you agree to be contacted by us in connection with the program and your specific topic and content.